disalvjn/Tessa/readme.md

 The Tessa interpreter is written in F# with the Fable compiler (F# -> JS).
 An interactive interpreter runs in the browser.
 Example of use: [demo-roses-4.png](Examples/demo-roses-4.png).
 Also see the rest of that series for an example of how the tessellation is built up iteratively throughout the script.
+When you view these, open the image in a new tab so you don't have to scroll side-to-side.

 To learn more about tessellations, check out *Designing Tessellations : The Secrets of Interlocking Patterns* by Jinny Beyer.